dd9jn/rfc4880bis/crypto-refresh.md

 #### Revocation Key

-(1 octet of class, 1 octet of public-key algorithm ID, 20 octets of fingerprint)
+(1 octet of class, 1 octet of public-key algorithm ID, 20 or 32 octets of fingerprint)

+V4 keys use the full 20 octet fingerprint; V5 keys use the full 32 octet fingerprint

 Authorizes the specified key to issue revocation signatures for this key.
 Class octet must have bit 0x80 set.